Massiac

 Massiac (/fr/; Maciac) is a commune in the Cantal department in south-central France.

+The commune is listed as a Village étape.

 Local history

 In the 17th century, Massiac was ruled by the feudal lord Gaspard d'Espinchal, a notorious murderer, kidnapper, and nobleman who was pursued and prosecuted by the Riom Court of Justice during the 1665-6 "Grands Jours", a national inquest into criminality in the Auvergne highlands.
 Historians have described him as a "real-life Dracula."